rust-lang/book/src/ch10-03-lifetime-syntax.md

 have to annotate any of the code in the function body with lifetimes.
 That's because Rust can analyze the specific code inside the function without any help.
-When a function interacts with references that come from or go to code outside that function, however, the lifetimes of those arguments or return values will potentially be different each time that function gets called.
+When a function interacts with references that come from or go to code outside that function, however, the lifetimes of those parameters or return values will potentially be different each time that function gets called.
 Rust would have to analyze every place the function is called to determine that there were no dangling references.
 That would be impossible because a library